×

 Definition of Junket and Margarine

 Do you know What is Junket and Margarine.
 If you are looking for the definition of Junket and Margarine or want to know what is Junket and Margarine?, then this is where you will fetch your answers.
 Well, in simple terms Junket is a milk-based dessert, made with sweetened milk and rennet, the digestive enzyme which curdles milk.
 It might best be described as a custard or a very soft, sweetened cheese.
-While NA Both these products are unique in their own ways.
-Junket is a Not Available colored dairy product and Margarine is Not Available colored.
+While Margarine is a spread made from vegetable oils, water, and sometimes milk.
+It is used as a substitute for butter.
+Both these products are unique in their own ways.
+Junket is a colored dairy product and Margarine is colored.
 The food gets it color dependent on the ingredients used and the preparation methods employed.
 Sometimes artificial food colors are added to give the dairy product, a gourmet look.
 Apart from their color what distinguishes them is their flavor and aroma.
-Junket bears Not Available flavor with a Not Available aroma whereas Margarine has Not Available flavor and a Not Available aroma.
+Junket bears flavor with a aroma whereas Margarine has flavor and a aroma.
 The color, flavor and the aroma of these products depict their origin.
 Junket originated in American, Denmark, whereas origin of Margarine is traced back to Europe, Greece, Italy.